KhouryFinance/mortgage-quant/README.md

 import { futureValue } from 'mortgage-quant';

 const interestRate = 0.035;
-const numberOfPayments = 120; // 10 years into your loan (10yrs * 12 months)
+const payment = -3143.31; // negative due to it being a payment, not investment const periods = 120; // 10 years into your loan (10yrs * 12 months)
-const payment = -3143.31; // negative due to it being a payment, not an investment const presentValue = 700_000;
+const presentValue = 700_000;

 const myFutureValue =
-futureValue(interestRate, numberOfPayments, payment, presentValue);
+futureValue(interestRate, periods, payment, presentValue);

 console.log(myFutureValue);
 // returns $541,988.53 -- the remaining principal of your loan yet to be paid off